-While the Framework can and should be considered for a wide range of operating, reporting, and compliance objectives, the following 10 questions are of primary interest to SEC registrants transitioning to the Framework for purposes of utilizing a suitable and recognized control framework for management’s annual report on internal control over financial reporting (ICFR) as required by Item 308 of SEC Regulation S-K.
+While the Framework can and should be considered for a wide range of operating, reporting, and compliance objectives, the following 10 questions are of primary interest to SEC registrants undergoing a COSO 2013 implementation for purposes of utilizing a suitable and recognized control framework for management’s annual report on internal control over financial reporting (ICFR) as required by Item 308 of SEC Regulation S-K.

 - Do we know when the company should be transitioning from COSO’s 1992 framework to its 2013 framework?